How to Make a Barcode in 3 Steps + Free Barcode Generator

 The best stock coding or numbering system for you depends on the type of business you operate and your inventory tracking needs.
 Here, we will take a more detailed look at both product coding options and the uses for each.

 QR codes are different from UPCs and SKUs in that they don’t actually include an alphanumeric string.
 Instead, the “code” data is captured in the pixelated square graphic, readable by compatible mobile devices and scanners.
-You can use QR codes to identify products as well as a whole range of other tasks.
+You can use QR codes to identify products and a whole range of other tasks like directing customers to websites and ads, tracking inventory movement, facilitating loyalty programs, and capturing buyer data.

 Once you’ve created your product codes, your next step is to input your codes into a system that translates them into scannable barcodes.
-With barcode scanners, barcodes will save you from having to type in individual product codes by generating them into scannable images.
+Scanning barcodes will save you from having to type in individual product codes by generating them into scannable images.

 There are three simple ways to make barcodes for your products.
 They include: